simensma/DuckFeed/README.md

 `npm start`

+To run all tests run

+`npm test`

 To deploy the frontend to heroku, run

-`git subtree push --prefix backend <branch> master` where branch is the branch tracking your heroku frontend project.
+`git subtree push --prefix frontend <branch> master` where branch is the branch tracking your heroku frontend project.

 ### Backend
 To run the project locally, run

-`./manage.py runserver localhost:<port>`
+`python ./manage.py runserver localhost:<port>`

+To run all tests run

+`python ./manage.py test`

+To deploy the backend to heroku, run

+`git subtree push --prefix backend <branch> master` where branch is the branch tracking your heroku backend project.

 ## Contact